Petrimus/tsoha_flower_store/README.md

 Database has eight tables:
 - flower_user lists all the users including admin user/users.
 - adress
-- creditcard.
-Customer will add credit card number.
-This will have some kind of validity check, but card information is not used.
-The number will be persist as hashed.
 - flower will contain product information.
 - inventory shows how many flowers there are currently in the inventory.
 - shoppingcart is the current order.
 It can have different statuses.